OL Reign stars Megan Rapinoe and Rose Lavelle named to USWNT Olympic roster

-The Reign will be well represented at the delayed Tokyo Summer Olympic Games.
+OL Reign will be well represented at the delayed Tokyo Summer Olympic Games.

 U.S. Women’s national team coach – and former Reign leader – Vlatko Andonovski announced Wednesday that forward Megan Rapinoe and midfielder Rose Lavelle are among his 18-player squad.
 This is the third Olympic appearance for Rapinoe and first for Lavelle.